medheditemimi-crypto/Geofs-First-Person-Mouse-Look/README.md

 When enabled, the mouse gets hidden.

 Known bugs:
--Weird behaviour when looking at your seat or looking sideways0 -Smootheness setting may nt work for all devices.
+-Weird behaviour when looking at your seat or looking sideways, if you have a fix/explanation for this, please lmk.
+-Smootheness setting may not work for all devices.

 Default settings:
 Sensitivity:    0.10